gwpy/gwpy/CONTRIBUTING.md

 ### Testing

-PDpy has a fairly complete test suite, covering over 90% of the codebase.
+pyDischarge has a fairly complete test suite, covering over 90% of the codebase.
 All code contributions should be accompanied by (unit) tests to be executed with [`pytest`](https://docs.pytest.org/en/latest/), and should cover all new or modified lines.